laurenstreet/ai-supply/_posts/2023-09-01-Artificial-Intelligence-Consciousness.md

   - GWT-4: Global workspace with state-dependent attention in order to query modules to perform tasks
 - Agency and Embodiment (AE)
   - AE-1: Agency: Ability to pursue goals from feedback and selection of outputs
-  - AE-2: Embodiment:  Modeling output-input contigencies for perception or control
+  - AE-2: Embodiment:  Modeling output-input contingencies for perception or control

 # Theories, ideas about consciousness